Kathy145/familyCookbookManager/Planning/PSEUDO.md

     > *Please do **not** fork this repo*
   * a link to your [screencast presentation](https://git.generalassemb.ly/ga-wdi-exercises/project2/blob/master/presentations.md)

+    ### Screencast
+      #### Script:

+        Welcome and thank you for visiting by Lotus Designs!

+        Today's feature app is Juliaette's Family Cookbook Manager.
+Named after my maternal family matriarch, Juliaette.
+This app will help connect families and help to easily record family their 'secret' family recipes to maintain for generations to come.

+        You are greeted by a picture of my grandmommy.
+Future iterations will include user profile creation which will allow each user to be greeted with the picture of their selection.

+        Once you are ready to view the list of recipes.
+Select 'Resipes' located in the upper right hand corner.
+Once you select recipes.....

+        UPDATE>>>>>

+        DELETE>>>>>

+        Do anything differently?>>>>>>>>>

+        Features to look forward to>>>>>>

 ## Bonus

 * Use Materialize!!
 (MVP?)